pivotal/docs-tap/convention-service/creating-conventions.md

         }
         ```

-### <a id='ImageMetadata'></a>By Image metadata
+### <a id='ImageMetadata'></a> By Image Metadata

-The convention controller should be used with [OCI Image](https://github.com/opencontainers/image-spec) so it can be used to get metadate information.
-The ImageConfig is an struct that contains the configuration of an image, similar to the output of `docker inspect hello-world`.
+The convention controller should be used with [OCI Image](https://github.com/opencontainers/image-spec) so you can get metadata information.
+The ImageConfig is a struct that contains the configuration of an image, similar to the output of `docker inspect hello-world`.

-## <a id='install'></a> Configure and install the new convention server
+## <a id='install'></a> Configure and Install the New Convention Server

 Once the convention has been written, define the following components in `server.yaml`.